Sensanaty/Spotlight/README.md

 *Spotlight* is a platform with the goal of making the lives of venue owners easier, by collating and displaying, in one convenient place, all the reviews that their customers have left anywhere online.

+Note: The development of Spotlight has, for now, ceased.

 ## Specifications

 Built on Ruby on Rails `v5.2.0` and Ruby `v2.6.0`.
 Deployed on a Heroku Hobby instance.